Tori Spelling, Dean McDermott Thinking About Baby No. 6, Despite Money Woes

 “All my kids have their little pair, so I would be open to one more,” Spelling told PEOPLE magazine, adding “if people call you the Brady Bunch, you have to complete the Brady Bunch.”

 The 43-year-old actress and her 50-year-old husband added offspring No. 5 last month when Beau Dean was born via C-section.
-Spelling is said to have had an easy pregnancy, particularly compared to some of the life-threatening struggles she had while giving birth to now four-year-old Finn stemming from her placenta previa condition, cervix blocked condition.
+Spelling is said to have had an easy pregnancy, particularly compared to some of the life-threatening struggles she had while giving birth to now 4-year-old Finn stemming from her placenta previa, a condition in which the placenta covers the cervix.

-“I forgot how much I loved being pregnant,” said Spelling, also mom to 10-year-old Liam, 8-year-old Stella, 5-year-old Hattie and stepmom to 18-year-old Jack.
+“I forgot how much I loved being pregnant,” said Spelling, also mom to 10-year-old Liam, 8-year-old Stella, and 5-year-old Hattie, and stepmom to 18-year-old Jack.

 “I love the connection,” added Spelling, who recently took to social media to share photos of the family’s latest addition dressed in St. Patrick’s Day attire.
 “You are never alone.”